Each of the novels in The Devil's Rules series is a standalone book that may be read in any order you wish.

-I’m drawn to the banister’s base where a bronze sculpture of a wood nymph holds the stems of glass, tear-drop flowers, where suspended from a single glass petal hangs her panties.
-Nova lifts them from the glass petal as a person would a rotting mouse.
-Dangling an arm’s length away.
+Drawn to the banister’s base, a bronze sculpture of a wood nymph held the stems of glass, tear-drop flowers, where suspended from a single glass petal hangs her panties.
+Nova lifts them from the glass petal as a person would a rotting mouse, with the panties dangling an arm’s length away.

 “In a hurry Ross?”
-I whisper, but they don’t hear me.
-They’re wrapped up in themselves.
-“Filthy pigs,” I mumble.
-Looking up the stairs, I’m a touch louder.
+It’s a whisper they don’t hear.
+“Filthy pigs.”
+Looking up the stairs, words become louder.
 “Too damn lazy to pick up after yourself?”
-I’m growing braver.

-Protected by rubber gloves, the tips of my fingers open.
+Protected by rubber gloves Nova’s fingers, barely touching the underwear, separate.
 Pink, silk panties drop into the garbage sack that holds her things.
 The panties are torn apart.
 Her khaki shorts are on the floor, split in two.
-As usual, the phantom-like figure that no one takes notice of has some straightening up to do.
-I toss the shorts into the sack.
+As usual, the phantom-like figure that no one takes notice of has some straightening up to do and tosses the shorts into the sack.

-Looking across the room, I see my clothes neatly folded and stacked inside a plastic bag.
+Nova’s clothes are neatly folded and stacked inside a plastic bag across the room.
 Hers are strewn about, shredded, like he ripped them off.
 It all goes in the sack.